minhhoit/yacms/docs/twitter-integration.rst

 consume Twitter feeds, only read permissions are needed, but you may also choose to allow both read and write permissions.
-With write permissions enabled, you'll then also be able to expose the option in Mezzanine's admin interface for automatically tweeting new blog posts (or your own custom content) when they're published.
+With write permissions enabled, you'll then also be able to expose the option in Yacms's admin interface for automatically tweeting new blog posts (or your own custom content) when they're published.

 To enable this, simply install the `python-twitter